jainabhishek2004/Abhyas-AI/README.md

 Organize your learning by creating topic-wise folders.
 Store PDFs, videos, and links all in one place.

 🪄 **Smart Content Processing**
-Smriti breaks down your content into:
+Abhyaas breaks down your content into:
 - 📄 AI-generated summaries
 - 🧭 Mind maps for visual learners
 - ❓ Interactive quizzes to boost recall